Erina Harris, PhD, MFA, BA

 PUBLICATIONS and AWARDS:

-My creative writing (hybrid projects: poetics, adaptation, creative non-fiction) has been published and reviewed in North America and in Europe (also in translation).
+CREATIVE WRITING - HYBRID PROJECTS: poetics, adaptation, creative non-fiction - published and reviewed in North America and in Europe, also published in translation.

 My published work has been awarded numerous prizes, grants, short-listings and nominations including SSHRC Doctoral/CGS and Post-Doctoral Fellowship Awards.

-I serve as Editor to writers at all stages of their craft (poetry, fiction, creative nonfiction), and have been awarded multiple international writers' residencies (Slovenia, Austria, Canada, and one under construction).
+EDITING: I serve as Editor to writers at all stages of their craft - poetry, fiction, creative nonfiction.

 For a complete list of awards, prizes, nominations, publications, please visit: www.erinaharris.com